Leveraging Large Language Models for Collective Decision-Making: Introduction

 In the second study, we recruited human participants to evaluate LLM's capacity to aggregate preferences and reasoning quality.
 Participants were presented with a simulated meeting scenario, including members’ schedule preferences and suggested options, along with justifications generated by the coordination module.
 The participants were then tasked with evaluating the acceptability of the proposed options and their accompanying reasons.
 Additionally, they were asked to express their confidence level in utilizing LLMs as a tool for assisting in collective decision-making.

 The findings of our large-scale study show a consistent decrease in the number of interactions between the members and the system with each coordination round.
-The system demonstrates effectiveness in proposing options that increasingly satisfy a greater number of members and fulfill their preferences in a more balanced manner over time.
-Our survey result indicates that the human participants view the system as having strong capabilities of preference aggregation and reasoning.
-The participants also expressed their confidence in utilizing LLMs for the coordination of members’ preferences during collective decision-making processes.
+The system demonstrates effectiveness in proposing options that increasingly satisfy a greater number of members and balance their preferences over time.
+Our survey results indicate that the human participants view the system as having strong capabilities for preference aggregation and reasoning.
+The participants also expressed their confidence in utilizing LLMs to coordinate members’ preferences during collective decision-making processes.

 Beyond meeting scheduling, our proposed system has potential applications in various work scenarios that necessitate a balance between individual preferences, social factors, and even the infusion of creative input.
 For example, the system could be tailored to moderate group discussions in situations where members have conflicting opinions.
 Moreover, it could be designed to navigate brainstorming sessions by contributing innovative ideas and fostering new connections among members’ thoughts.